torbsd/torbsd.github.io/blog.md

 Since we launched __TDP__, two of us spend a lot of time, energy and resources getting the various projects designed and implemented.

-But there's is always room for one, two, three more.
+But there is always room for one, two, three more.

 It's a perfect opportunity to start testing Tor Browser 5.0.3.
 [Fork the repository](https://github.com/torbsd/openbsd-ports), submit [issues](https://github.com/torbsd/openbsd-ports/issues) about the software.

 There's more to do beyond TB though.
 If you are around a technical user group, get a discussion going about Tor.
 Have a how-to meeting on running a public relay, especially for those who have access to decent infrastructure and bandwidth, like those at universities or internet-facing firms.

-Setting up a high-bandwidth Tor bridge is painless and it will just be a safe gateway for Tor users.
+Setting up a high-bandwidth Tor bridge is painless and it will be a safe gateway for Tor users.

 There is no excuse why every BSD user group or conference shouldn't have a discussion or session focused on "recruiting" BSD people to run Tor relays.
 Many people in the US, Europe and eastern Asia, in particular have excess bandwidth at home.
 Work at a firm that uses the BSDs in production?
 Get them to run a relay or two.